ghostbsd/networkmgr/README.md

 Then:

-`cd networkmgr`

-`python3.8 setup.py install`
+`cd networkmgr` and `python3.8 setup.py install`

 Users of NetworkMgr must be members of the _wheel_ group.
 To add a user:

 `pw groupmod wheel -m username`

-### Starting
+## Starting NetworkMgr

-If the desktop environment supports XDG: log out, or restart the computer.
+If the desktop environment supports XDG then you can simply log out, or restart the computer.
 NetworkMgr should start automatically at login time.

-### For Development dicussion
+## For Development dicussion

 You can join us at [#networkmgr](irc://irc.libera.chat:6697/networkmgr) on irc.libera.chat:6697